CaliDog/tachikoma/README.md

 ## What?

-Tachikoma is the alerting and analysis pipeline I've always wanted, but could never seem to find.
+Tachikoma is the alerting and analysis pipeline we've always wanted, but could never seem to find.
+It's inspired by projects like [Security Monkey](https://github.com/netflix/security_monkey), but attempts to fix what we feel are a number of shortcomings in other platforms.

-Highly concurrent in nature, it runs work in 3 distinct cycles to set up an extremely simple input -> process -> output pipeline.
+Tachikoma operates on the concept of a 3-phase **pipeline**, which provides a nice separation of concerns and decouples your logic for retrieving security-relevant data, processing found results, and emitting alerts to 3rd party services (like email or Slack).
+This makes for much easier testing and readability, while providing good flexibility to analyze and alert on almost anything without going crazy.

+Right now it's designed to run in a batch processing mode, so you'd run your Tachikoma pipeline at some fixed interval (like once an hour).
+Eventually we're going to support real-time pipelines, so you can ingest data from live data sources (like websockets) and use that for triggering alerts as things happen.

 ## Design

 The general workflow of Tachikoma breaks down into 3 major components, [generators](#generators), [analyzers](#analyzers), and [emitters](#emitters).

-There is some extra processing happening behind the scenes (in the form of a [differs](#differs), [routers](#routers), and the [persistence](#persistence) mechanism), but usually you don't have to concern yourself with it, and you can focus mostly on the three major bits which lets you think of the whole pipeline as a basic Input -> Process -> Output sort of chain.

 <p align="center">
     <img align="center" src="https://user-images.githubusercontent.com/1072598/31879375-1d6543e8-b792-11e7-8cab-fcce32ab1957.png">
 </p>

+It's worth noting there **is** some extra processing happening behind the scenes (in the form of a [differs](#differs), [routers](#routers), and a [persistence](#persistence) mechanism), but usually you don't have to concern yourself with it, and you can focus mostly ingesting data, processing it, alerting on it, and moving on with your life.

 ## Components

 ### Generators

 A generator's job is simple - it just generates data.
-The data can come from anywhere, but the idea is that it should generate **the same** data as long as nothing has changed in whatever you want to monitor.
-A good example of this idea is a list of Slack users for a given organization - the generator generating the list of slack users will be the exact same every time until a new user is added, or a user is removed.
+The data can come from anywhere, but the idea is that it should generate **the same** data as long as nothing has changed in whatever data source you want to monitor.
+A good example of this concept is a generator tasked with watching the slack users for a given organization - the generator generating the list of users will be the exact same every time until a new user is added, or a user is removed.

-Generators can be either coroutines (decorated with `@asyncio.coroutine` or prefixed with the `async` keyword) or regular functions.
-If a regular function is used, it will be executed concurrently in a threadpool, so make sure your generators are thread safe!
+Generators can be either coroutines (decorated with `@asyncio.coroutine` or prefixed with the `async` keyword) or regular functions. **If a regular function is used, it will be executed concurrently in a threadpool, so make sure your generators are thread safe!**

-### Analyzer

-Analyzers hold true to their namesake and analyze results coming in from the generator layer (after being diffed by the diffing engine), and receive 4 basic things - the generator's previous results, the generator's current results, a diffing data structure that holds the differences in the results, and a reference to the global shared state.

-Each analyzer is responsible for analyzing their result and emitting a generic message (with a title and a long description, with optional metadata), which will then be used by the emitting layer to send properly formatted alerts to each service that's registered in the namespace.

-### Emitter

-Emitters are the final stop in the pipeline lifecycle, and are responsible for interacting with external services to do things like publish results to an SNS topic, send emails, or trigger a GET request to a specific service.

 ### Differ

-The differ sits between the generators and the router responsible for dispatching generator results to the analyzers.
-It integrates with the persistence mechanism to get the previous run's generator results, then diffs that data with the current generator results.
+The differ sits between the [generators](#generators) and the [router](#router) responsible for dispatching generator results to the [analyzers](#analyzers).
+It integrates with the [persistence](#persistence) mechanism to get the previous run's generator results, then diffs that data with the current generator results.

-This is an extremely handy thing to have done generically and behind the scenes as it makes writing the logic for the analyzers quite easy.
+This is an extremely handy thing to have done generically and behind the scenes as it makes writing the logic for the [analyzers](#analyzers) quite easy.
 For example, if you were monitoring your AWS IAM users for any account additions, it'd be a simple matter of interrogating the diff information passed into your analyzer and emitting based only on that.

 ### Persistence